 Grabbing collar

 Touching feet

-Touching tail
+Х Touching tail - just wiggly, doesn't stand still

-Looking in ears
+Х Looking in ears - same

 Other:

-Х None observed
+None observed

 Arousal:

 Some dogs may tend to guard resources, such as toys, bones or other objects.
 In this test (while off leash), we initiate play, and, when the dog is at its highest level of play intensity, we take possession of the toy and stand still.